MuhammadNisarWCSS/Store-and-warehouse-inventory-system/README.txt

 Author : Muhammad Nisar

+Helps stores and warehouses manage their inventory and allows stores to receive product from their warehouse if they are low on stock.
+At the moment, this application is only supported on linux.

 Files : Control.h Control.cc (Handles the Control class)
         defs.h (Contains standard definitions)
         List.h List.cc (Handles the list)